-- 11. As a result of a flaw in the design of these Locks, the Locks can be opened by affixing a magnet to the outside of the Locks, which manipulates the internal mechanism - the combination chamber - and allows the lock to be opened with ease and without inputting the necessary or correct combination; - 12.
-Pushbutton locks manufactured, marketed, and sold by the Respondents, including but not limited to the Locks, can be opened by use of a magnet small enough to fit in the palm of the hand, thus allowing any petty criminal or other interested person without any particular skill (other than the knowledge that the Locks are susceptible to magnetic manipulation) easy access to any area whose access is supposed to be restricted; - 12.1 In addition, the Locks can be magnetically manipulated to be opened quietly, quickly and without any obvious signs of entry or damage to the Locks themselves; - 13.
+- 11. As a result of a flaw in the design of these Locks, the Locks can be opened by affixing a magnet to the outside of the Locks, which manipulates the internal mechanism and allows the lock to be opened with ease and without inputting the necessary combination; - 12.
+Pushbutton locks manufactured, marketed, and sold by the Respondents, including but not limited to the Locks, can be opened by use of a magnet small enough to fit in the palm of the hand, thus allowing any petty criminal or other interested person easy access to any area whose access is supposed to be restricted; - 13.
 Kaba contends that they only became aware of the vulnerability of their Locks on August 15th 2010.
 Kaba further insists that this issue only arises when a "rare earth magnet" is used on its Locks, which can pull a mechanical component out of alignment and potentially bypass the locking mechanism.
-Nevertheless, Kaba claims to have integrated an upgrade into their Locks to protect against this problem with respect to all Locks manufactured after September 19th 2010; - 14.
-While Kaba has allegedly fixed the vulnerability going forward for the production of new Locks (the date of September 19th 2010 is not admitted herein), it has failed to issue a recall on their older Locks and have failed to inform locksmiths and their customers about this problem on the existing Locks;
+Nevertheless, Kaba claims to have integrated an upgrade into their Locks to protect against this problem with respect to all Locks manufactured after September 19th 2010;

-- 15. It is being put forward herein that: - a) Kaba either knew or should have known that their Locks were susceptible to entry with a magnet much earlier than August 15th 2010; - a.1) Prior to the commencement of any litigation KABA had actual knowledge of reported break-ins that occurred as a result of magnetic manipulation of the Locks; - a.2) KABA also admits to having actual knowledge of the susceptibility of magnetic manipulation since at least August 15, 2010; - b) the Locks are vulnerable to magnets that can be bought at a regular hardware store and can fit in the palm of a person's hands and not only to a huge "rare earth magnet"; - c) production of new Locks were allegedly upgraded to correct this defect at some point, but it is not admitted that this date was September 19th 2010; - d) Kaba is attempting to "sweep the problem under the rug" by: - i. claiming that their Locks are vulnerable to "rare earth magnets" only, - ii. fixing the problem for the future only but doing nothing for these Locks manufactured and/or sold before the alleged upgrade, - iii. not informing locksmiths or their own customers about this defect and issuing a recall of the Locks already in use, and - iv. not taking any action to ensure that the unsafe pushbutton locks would not continue to be sold after August 15, 2010;
+- 14. While Kaba has allegedly fixed the vulnerability going forward for the production of new Locks (the date of September 19th 2010 is not admitted herein), it has failed to issue a recall on their older Locks and have failed to inform locksmiths and their customers about this problem on the existing Locks; - 15.
+It is being put forward herein that: - a) Kaba either knew or should have known that their Locks were susceptible to entry with a magnet much earlier than August 15th 2010; - b) the Locks are vulnerable to magnets that can be bought at a regular hardware store and can fit in the palm of a person's hands and not only to a huge "rare earth magnet"; - c) production of new Locks were allegedly upgraded to correct this defect at some point, but it is not admitted that this date was September 19th 2010; - d) Kaba is attempting to "sweep the problem under the rug" by: - i. claiming that their Locks are vulnerable to "rare earth magnets" only, - ii. fixing the problem for the future only but doing nothing for these Locks manufactured and/or sold before the alleged upgrade, and - iii. not informing locksmiths or their own customers about this defect and issuing a recall of the Locks already in use;

-C) THE FOREIGN PROCEDURES
+D) THE FOREIGN PROCEDURES

-- 16. At least eleven (11) class action actions have been instituted in the United States based on the Respondents' conduct, the whole as appears more fully from a copy of various of these Class Action Complaints, produced herein en liasse as Exhibit R-3A.
-These Class Action Complaints were all consolidated in the District Court, Northern District of Ohio, Case No. 1:11-MD-2220, and have been the subject of two (2) Amended Complaints, produced herein en liasse as Exhibit R-3B.
-A Motion to Dismiss the class action was rejected by judgment dated September 19th 2013, produced herein as Exhibit R-3C; - II.
+16. At least eleven (11) class action actions have been instituted in the United States based on the Respondents' conduct, the whole as appears more fully from a copy of various of these Class Action Complaints, produced herein en liasse as Exhibit R-3;

+II.
 FACTS GIVING RISE TO AN INDIVIDUAL ACTION BY THE PETITIONER